RarelyCharlie/rarelycharlie.github.io/_draft/suicide.md

 Be aware that some suicide hotlines do not always provide help by themselves, but instead they refer people to medical services.
 Some members may have had bad experiences with medical services in the past, making them unwilling to call a suicide hotline.
 Bad experiences might include forcible restraint, detention in hospital, or forcible administration of drugs.
 Ensure that member's previous bad experiences with medical services are heard and understood without judgment.

 In some places there are alternatives to hotlines known as warmlines, and a few warmlines may be accessible internationally.
-Warmlines generally help people to avoid bad experiences with medical servgices.
+Warmlines generally help people to avoid bad experiences with medical services.
 They can be particularly appropriate for members who do not want to call a hotline.
 Some warmlines guarantee as a matter of policy that they will never call out medical services without consent.
 For more information, [warmline.org](http://warmline.org/) is a good starting point.

 After you have ended the chat there is normally no need to block the member.
 They may soon be in a position to chat to you again.

 - Mark each statement true or false:
 - Listeners have no way of knowing about local support services and resources available to members.#Members are best placed to know know their own local services and resources.
 - Listeners can continue to support members who are trying to contact a local hotline.#Listeners should continue to support members as far as is possible.
 - When a member says they have a suicide plan, it's OK to continue to chat.#Having a plan is not the same as taking action, so there is no need to end the chat.
-- Warmlines can help people who have had bad experiences with medical services in the past.# This is one of the reasons warmlines exist.
+- Warmlines can help people who have had bad experiences with medical services in the past.#This is one of the reasons warmlines exist.
 - Listeners should be careful to correct members whose thoughts do not make sense, because the conversation can quickly turn to suicide.# We understand that people are complicated and that life is not simple or easy.
--
 - Hotlines found in lists at 7 Cups are guaranteed to be available 24×7.# Some hotlines are not 24×7, and some no longer operate at all.
 - When a listener has advised a member to get help, the listener should follow this up by searching the Internet and finding appropriate sources of help.# Listeners must not give advice, and should not provide Internet search services for members.
-- When a member admits to taking action intended to end their life, the listener must end the chat block the member to avoid more of that kind of talk.# The listener must end the chat, but there is normally no need to block the member.
+- When a member admits to taking action intended to end their life, the listener must block the member to avoid more of that kind of talk.# The listener must end the chat, but there is normally no need to block the member.
 - Members never really rely on listeners for support, because 7 Cups is not real life and only exists on the Internet.# Members often rely on listeners for support.
 - The international emergency number, 112, should be used in all countries where 9-1-1 is not used.# Some places have a different emergency number that is not 112 or 911.
 - When a listener suspects a member might be thinking of suicide, the listener must immediately inform their local police, who will trace the member and deal with the situation.# Listeners never reveal details of chats to anyone, and police do not deal with thoughts.